zanmujicic/Bobi-quadropper-robot/README.md

 ## 🏆 Project Context

-BOBI was prepared for the **SCI&TECH Challenge** project context at the University of Zenica / Faculty of Engineering and Natural Sciences.
+BOBI was prepared for the **SCI&TECH Challenge** project context at the University of Zenica / Faculty of Engineering and Natural Sciences where he won first place.

 The submitted presentation identifies the project as **SCI&TECH CHALLENGE 2026** and the team as students of JU Mješovita srednja industrijska škola in Zenica.